lammertb/libhttp/docs/api/mg_get_ports.md

 This function is deprecated.
 Use [`mg_get_server_ports()`](mg_get_server_ports.md) instead.

-The function `mg_get_ports()` returns a list of ports the Civetweb server is listening on.
+The function `mg_get_ports()` returns a list of ports the LibHTTP server is listening on.
 The port numbers are stored in a buffer of integers which is supplied by the calling party.
 The function also stores information if SSL is used on the ports.
 This information is stored in a second buffer which should be capable of storing the same amount of items as the ports buffer.

 The function returns the number of ports actually stored in the buffer.